Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The rotavirus test is a stool test used to diagnose a rotavirus infection.
 Rotavirus affects the intestines and causes vomiting and diarrhea.
 This infection is especially common in young children, but it can affect adults, too.
 A rotavirus infection causes a condition called viral gastroenteritis.

 Rotavirus passes easily from person to person.
 It can also be picked up by touching a surface contaminated by someone with rotavirus.
 Sharing food or drink with an infected person can also spread it.
 Rotavirus can be dangerous, especially in children, because it can cause dehydration.
 Dehydration happens when the body doesn't have enough fluids, as can happen with frequent diarrhea and vomiting.
 Most people don't need treatment for rotavirus, but it's still important to diagnose the infection and watch for signs of dehydration.

 You may need this test if you have symptoms of a rotavirus infection.
-Symptoms usually start about 2 days after coming into contact with the virus.
+Symptoms usually start about two days after coming into contact with the virus.
 They include:

 Nausea and vomiting